 All loans yield interests monthly.

 Loans at Flender don’t come with a buyback guarantee.
-However, the platform has very low default rates; as of May 2019, it stands at 0.2%.
+However, the platform has very low default rate; as of January 2020, it stands at 0.8%.

 Regrettably, Flender doesn’t provide a secondary market.
 It means that investors will be stuck with their investment for a long period of time.

 While I recommend setting up auto-invest in order to spend less time managing your loans portfolio, it’s possible to invest manually at Flender.
 There’s always a limited number of loans to invest in, making it rather comfortable to invest manually.